Backgammonian/Machine-Learning-Tasks/Time series/README.md

 ## Weather temperature prediction

 An attempt to predict weather temperature using its historical values and seasonality.\
-The dataset is provided by [https://www.kaggle.com/datasets/muthuj7/weather-dataset](https://www.kaggle.com/datasets/muthuj7/weather-dataset) from Kaggle.
+The data is provided by [weather dataset](https://www.kaggle.com/datasets/muthuj7/weather-dataset) from Kaggle.

 The key steps of the project:
 * Dataset lookup & visual analysis
 * Autocorrelation & partial autocorrelation charts
 * Preprocessing (index sorting, filling missing values)
 * Time features engineering
-* Cross-validation for time series on ML models and neural networks (including NNs with recurrent layers)
+* Cross-validation for time series using ML & DL regression models (including NNs with recurrent layers)

 Main conclusions:
 * Ensembles & neural networks perform very well on this dataset (in regards to (R)MSE, MAE, R2 metrics)